 “Jakob called this morning and said you might need a few days.
 I took you off the schedule until Friday.
 Will that work, or do you need more time?”

 Wow, she was being really nice about this.
-What the hell had Jakob told her?
+What the hell did Jakob tell her?
 Or was she being so agreeable just because it was Jakob who’d asked?
+Either way, I wasn’t about to look a gift horse in the mouth.

 “That works,” I said.
 “Thank you, Lisa.
 I appreciate this.”